datawire/datawire-connect/README.md

 # Getting Involved

 Datawire Connect is open source and community-driven!
-Please feel free to raise issues as needed, or talk to the experts on our public Slack channel.
+Please feel free to raise GitHub issues as needed.
 If you'd like to make an enhancement or fix, please submit a Pull Request with your proposed changes.